hu•man traf•fick•ing

 Can it be stopped?

 Yes.
-We believe this evil can be stopped – in the life of an individual, within each of our communities, across our nation, and throughout the world.
+We believe human trafficking can be stopped – in the life of an individual, within each of our communities, across our nation, and throughout the world.
 But it will take a world of people to end it - including you.

 UnderstandingHuman Trafficking